kriluk12/mip-article/README.md

 # mip-article
-Article written in LaTeX about UML diagrams (for school)
+Article written in LaTeX about Sequence UML diagrams (for school)